lijing-21/website-1/docs/chapter 3/Save Recorded Cases.md

     The validation of the main interface in AREX is mainly based on comparing the differences between the recorded and replayed response messages, while the validation of other external dependencies is validated by comparing their request message.

-    The left side shows the request message of the external dependencies and the response messages of the main interface during the recording process, such as database calls.
+    The left side shows the request message sent to the external dependencies such as database calls, and the response messages of the main interface during **recording**.

-    The right side shows the request content of the dependencies and the response messages of the main interface during the replay process.
+    The right side shows the request message sent to the dependencies and the response messages of the main interface during **replay**.

     - ![](../resource/c3.fail.png) icon indicates points of difference,

     - ![](../resource/c2.save.png) icon indicates no point of difference.

-3. Select **Save** to save the case to the collection created previously.
+3. Select **Save** to save the case into the collection created previously.

     ![保存用例](../resource/c3.savecase.png)